 A student who is placed on Probation III may not pre-register for the next term but will be permitted to register after grades are posted for the current term.
-The student must seek course advisement with his/her Academic Program Coordinator.
+The student must seek course advisement with his/her faculty advisor.
 A restriction will be placed on the student record until lifted by the Program Coordinator.